 In this stage, the number of attributes and security parameter as the input.
 The output is generated by this stage is Master Key and the Public Key.
 Here the master key is considered as the secret key by the authority.
 Then the authority can choose a prime order and bilinear group.
-So the bilinear group generates the attributes of the authority is given by $h_1, ..., h_U \rightarrow G$ .
+So the bilinear group generates the attributes of the authority is given by $h_1, ..., h_U \rightarrow G$.
 The cryptographic hash function is defined.

-Algorithm 1: Step up $(\lambda, U) \rightarrow (PK, MK)$ .
-The setup algorithm takes the security parameter $\lambda$ and the number of attributes as input and output public parameters PK and master key MK.
+Algorithm 1: Step up $(\lambda, U) \rightarrow (\mathbf{PK}, \mathbf{MK})$.
+The setup algorithm takes the security parameter λ and the number of attributes as input and output public parameters PK and master key MK.
 The authority keeps the MK as its secret.

 The system parameters are generated as follows.
-The algorithm takes as input the security parameter $\lambda$ and the number of attributes in the system.
-The authority will choose a bilinear group G of prime order $\rho$ .
-The generator of the G is g and U random group elements $h_1, \dots, h_U \to G$ that are associated with the U attributes in the system.
-Define a cryptographic hash Copyrights @Muk Publications Vol. 13 No.2 December, 2021 functionH.
-Furthermore, it randomly chooses values $\alpha$ , $\alpha$ , $\beta$ , $\gamma \in Z_p$ and $h \in G$ .
-The public parameters PK and master secret key MK are
+The algorithm takes as input the security parameter λ and the number of attributes in the system.
+The authority will choose a bilinear group G of prime order ρ .
+The generator of the G is g and U random group elements $h_1, ..., h_U \rightarrow G$ that are associated with the U attributes in the system.
+Define a cryptographic hash Copyrights @Muk Publications International Journal of Computational Intelligence in Control functionH.Furthermore, it randomly chooses values $a, \alpha, \beta, \gamma \in Z_p$ and $h \in G$.
+The public parametersPK and master secret key MK are